scott-braze/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 ## Getting Started

-There are three high-level steps to get started:
+There are four high-level steps to get started:

 ### Step 1: [Server-side Integration][1]